-Asia Business Law Journal reveals the Philippines’ best private practice lawyers.
+Asia Business Law Journal reveals the Philippines’ best lawyers from the top law firms in the Philippines.
 Wilda Fong reports

 Mary Rose Tan, AVP associate general counsel at San Miguel Corporation in the Philippines, says you need to be able to “communicate to the client the practical effects of possible results”, when describing Alexander Poblador, founding partner of Poblador Bautista Reyes.
 “He is precise and meticulous in his approach and offers comprehensive and effective strategic litigation advice,” she adds.